DarraghReid/just_jokes/TESTING.md

     Would have saved me writing so much HTML code, and shortened the get_jokes() view itself.

     That said, the code that I have written works.
-Future versions will have more condenced code.
+Future versions will have more condensed code.

 * As mentioned above, jokes that are not uploaded to the database on one line, don't display correctly on the modals.
 While I find a fix for this, users are asked to upload jokes on one line, only.